Duwaysan/SDA-Software-Development-Bootcamp/resources/GitHub/GIT-WSL-SETUP.md

 * **Test It**: Run another Git command that requires authentication (e.g., `git pull` again).
 It should now complete immediately without asking for a username or password.
 * **Confirm in Windows**: You can optionally open the **Credential Manager** on your Windows host, go to **Windows Credentials**, and you will now see an entry listed for `git:https://github.com`.
 This confirms the credential was successfully stored.

 Your setup is now complete.
-Pushing to GitHub will no longer require you to authenticate.
+Pushing to GitHub should no longer require you to authenticate.